JamesBrownR/MeetingSurge/_posts/2026-02-07-diy-website-mistake.md

     <p><strong>No schema markup:</strong> You don't even know what that is. {It's code that tells Google you're a local business with specific services and hours.}</p>

-    <p>Professional sites are built for SEO from day one.
-Proper title tags.
+    <p>This is what a <a href="/services/web-design">professionally built auto shop website</a> includes from day one: Proper title tags.
 Service-specific pages.
 Schema markup.
 Local keywords.
 Everything Google needs to rank you.</p>

     <p>That's why professional sites show up on page 1 while yours is buried.</p>